 Mission Statement.
-The mission of the Port of Hood River ("the Port") is to initiate, promote and maintain quality of life and a healthy economy throughout the Port District and the Columbia River Gorge.
+The Port of Hood River ("the Port") works to promote and maintain a healthy economy and strong quality of life in the Port District and throughout the Columbia Gorge.

 In support of this mission, the Port of Hood River strives to manage its assets to accomplish the public purposes outlined in the Oregon Revised Statutes.
 The Port's Strategic Plan, goals, objectives and action plans are designed to support these efforts.
 The Port's Strategic Plan is found is Section I of the Port's Mission and Policies document.